X-School-Academy/AI-Feature-Driven-Development/agile-development.md

 * **Delivering real value early**
 * **Working software, not paperwork**

-This is perfect for AI-era development because everything changes quickly.
+This is perfect for the **AI era**, where AI can rapidly generate code, tests, and prototypes — and Agile provides the best structure to guide AI with clear instructions.

 ---